JieWangnk/OpenFOAM-WK/README.md

-# OpenFOAM Windkessel (WK) Boundary Condition
+# OpenFOAM Windkessel (WK) Boundary Condition with Backflow Stabilization

-A specialized OpenFOAM boundary condition implementing the three-element (RCR) Windkessel model for cardiovascular flow simulations.
-This boundary condition is particularly useful for modeling the effects of downstream vasculature in cardiovascular CFD simulations.
+A specialized OpenFOAM boundary condition implementing the three-element (RCR) Windkessel model for cardiovascular flow simulations with advanced backflow stabilization.
+This boundary condition is particularly useful for modeling the effects of downstream vasculature in cardiovascular CFD simulations, especially in complex 3D patient-specific geometries.

-> **Current Status**: This implementation is currently tested with the standard pitzDaily tutorial case as a proof of concept.
-Validation with physiologically relevant arterial test cases is in progress and will be updated soon.
-Users should expect potential updates and improvements as we validate the boundary condition with more complex cardiovascular geometries.
+> **Current Status**: This implementation includes backflow stabilization based on Esmaily Moghadam et al. (2011), enabling stable simulations of complex arterial geometries with flow reversal.
+The stabilization has been tested on a coarctation of aorta (CoA) case, showing 14,000x improvement in timestep stability.

 ## Overview